f5devcentral/f5-rseries-training/docs/rseries_performance_and_sizing.rst

 https://devcentral.f5.com/s/articles/F5-Fast-L4-Acceleration-and-the-F5-Smart-Coprocessor-prioritized-Fast-L4-Acceleration

 In rSeries there are now multiple FPGA’s, the **Application Traffic Services Engine** (ATSE), and the **Appliance Switch** (ASW), and the **Network Services Engine** (NSE).
-In addition to supporting previous functions done by the ePVA there are also additional functions that were performed in software or Broadcom chipsets that are now handled in the FPGA’s.
-Below is an architectural diagram of the r10000 Series apliance.
+In addition to supporting previous functions done by the ePVA there are also additional functions that were performed in software or Broadcom chipsets that are now handled within the FPGA’s.
+Below is an architectural diagram of the r10000 Series appliance.

 .. image:: images/rseries_performance_and_sizing/image1.png
   :align: center
-  :scale: 70%
+  :scale: 40%

 **Note: In the initial 1.0.x versions of F5OS-A (for rSeries appliances), not all FPGA HW offload functions are enabled.
 Many will be added in the subsequent TMOS & F5OS releases.
 AFM DDoS mitigation offload is not fully supported in v1.0.x versions of F5OS-A and will run in software similar to how it would run in a BIG-IP VE.
 SSL & Compression HW offload are fully supported in the initial v1.0.x F5OS-A releases, as is FASTL4 HW offload.
 CGNAT & PEM support are not supported in the initial F5OS-A 1.0.x releases, and will be added in a future release.